 The water is warmer than the fridge and will slowly heat up, causing the meat to thaw more rapidly.

-And finally, do not let the thawed or thawing meat sit inside of its own juices.
+And finally, do not let the thawed or thawing meat sit inside its own juices.
 It’s best to drain it away when you see it accumulating.
 The juices provide nutrients and moisture for bacteria to feed off of and thrive.

 Leave a Reply